Edsger W. Dijkstra: Eindhoven University of Technology

-In 1962, Dijkstra moved to Eindhoven, and later to Nuenen, in the south of the Netherlands, where he became a professor in the Mathematics Department at the Eindhoven University of Technology.
+In 1962, Dijkstra moved to Eindhoven, in the south of the Netherlands, where he became a professor in the Mathematics Department at the Eindhoven University of Technology.
 The university did not have a separate computer science department and the culture of the mathematics department did not particularly suit him.
 Dijkstra tried to build a group of computer scientists who could collaborate on solving problems.
 This was an unusual model of research for the Mathematics Department.
 In the late 1960s, he built the THE operating system (named for the university, then known as Technische Hogeschool Eindhoven), which has influenced the designs of subsequent operating systems through its use of software-based paged virtual memory.
+Having lived first in Eindhoven itself, he later moved to nearby Nuenen.

 Burroughs Corporation

 Dijkstra joined the Burroughs Corporation—a company known then for producing computers based on an innovative hardware architecture—as its research fellow in August 1973.
 His duties consisted of visiting some of the firm's research centers a few times a year and carrying on his own research, which he did in the smallest Burroughs research facility, namely, his study on the second floor of his house in Nuenen.
 In fact, Dijkstra was the only research fellow of Burroughs and worked for it from home, occasionally travelling to its branches in the United States.
 As a result, he reduced his appointment at the university to one day a week.
 That day, Tuesday, soon became known as the day of the famous 'Tuesday Afternoon Club', a seminar during which he discussed with his colleagues scientific articles, looking at all aspects: notation, organisation, presentation, language, content, etc. Shortly after, he moved in 1984 to the University of Texas at Austin (USA), a new 'branch' of the Tuesday Afternoon Club emerged in Austin, Texas.

 The Burroughs years saw him at his most prolific in output of research articles.
-He wrote nearly 500 documents in the EWD series (described below), most of them technical reports, for private circulation within a select group.
+He wrote nearly 500 documents in the EWD series, most of them technical reports, for private circulation within a select group.